English Ivy Basketry

 By giving people multiple reasons to pull ivy (restoring ecology and do-it-yourself crafts like weaving a stylish, artsy bicycle basket for your trip to the organic grocery store) they are more likely to actually get out and help the removal and maintenance of this plant.
 Perhaps people will stop putting their hate into a plant and learn to respect it for the gifts that it has to offer us.

-We offer three different Ivy basket courses:
+We offer four different Ivy basket courses:

 If you would like to request us to come teach English Ivy Baskets at your school or with your club, send us a message: